 A candidate must have a bachelor's degree from an accredited college or university, or expect to receive one by the date of their enrollment in the School of Law.

-The only exception to this requirement is for participants in the University of South Carolina Honors College Six-Year BA/JD plan.
+The only exception to this requirement is for participants in the University of South Carolina Honors College 3+3/Bachelor's + J.D. program.

 How to Apply

 All applications for admission are submitted through the Law School Admission Council's electronic application service.
-Applicants must create an account at LSAC.org, take the Law School Admission Test (LSAT), and subscribe to the LSAC Credential Assembly Service (CAS).
+Applicants must create an account at LSAC.org, take the Law School Admission Test (LSAT), complete LSAT Writing, the on-demand writing exam, and subscribe to the LSAC Credential Assembly Service (CAS).
 The application for admission and required documents are transmitted by LSAC to the admissions office.
 Applicants are notified by email when the application is received.

 What items are required in the application for admission?